jordantrizz/zshbop/kb/proxmox.md

 ```

 # Troubleshooting
+## unable to create VM 100 - no such logical volume vg/data
+* If you change the storage type from LVM to LVM-then and the name of the storage you need to up date /etc/pve/storage.cfg

 ## Backup Stuck
 * Unmount storage that is affected with unmount -f or -l
 * Kill vzdump process with kill -9